OpenCHAMI/openchami.org/content/guides/getting_started.md

   In the guide below, we'll show you how to install and run the OpenCHAMI services with all the containers you need to generate an inventory of your compute nodes and boot them.

-  Things move quickly, so the official guide on github may have updated information.
-See the [quickstart README on Github](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart#readme) for the most current documentation.
+  Things move quickly, so the official guide on GitHub may have updated information.
+See the [quickstart README on GitHub](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart#readme) for the most current documentation.

 Happy HPC!